 “get-host|Select-Object”

 And finally, by using “$host.version.”
-This option will show you your PowerShell version in a slightly different format, explaining the Major and Minor release, and the build number and revision, all separated out instead of as one single number between decimal points.
+This option will show you your PowerShell version in a slightly different format, explaining the major and minor releases and the build number and revision, each separated instead of one long number with decimal points.

 Using the registry to obtain my PowerShell version